 Command Reordering

-Here, the drives change the order of I/O processes in the command queue, which paves the way to reduce the seek time and rotational latency.
-However, it also increases the amount of material passing through a system.
+Here, the drives change the order of I/O processes in the command queue, reducing seek time and rotational latency, but also increasing material passing through the system.

 Controller

-It is a tool that transmits information between a computer and its remote devices.
-It also acts as a traffic manager.
-A hard disk controller is an electronic device found in a computer hard disk that helps the processor to read, write, delete and alter data to and from a hard disk.
-Interface controllers have been changed to serial interfaces to meet the demand of transferring high-speed data.
+A controller is a tool that enables communication between a computer and its remote devices, also acting as a traffic manager.
+In a computer, a hard disk controller is an electronic device that assists the processor in reading, writing, deleting, and altering data to and from a hard disk.
+The interface controllers have evolved to serial interfaces to meet the increasing demand of transferring high-speed data.

 Controller Card

-It is usually established in a bus slot in the computer.
-It is an adapter with control electronics for multiple hard drives.
-It is usually installed on a motherboard to connect and control parts of a computer like hard drives, disk drives, and other input devices.
-Each part of the hardware needs a controller for its smooth functioning.
+The controller is usually installed in a bus slot in the computer and serves as an adapter with control electronics for multiple hard drives.
+It is typically installed on a motherboard to connect and control various computer components, such as hard drives, disk drives, and other input devices, ensuring their smooth functioning.

 Correctable Error

-It is an error that a hard drive can rectify using the Error Detection and Correction strategy.
+A hard drive error that can be corrected using Error Detection and Correction strategy.

 Customer Configuration Code (CCC)